 Fr.
 Serra had a motto which inspired his life and work, not just a saying, but above all a reality which shaped the way he lived: siempre adelante!
 Keep moving forward!
 For him, this was the way to continue experiencing the joy of the Gospel, to keep his heart from growing numb, from being anesthetized.
 He kept moving forward, because the Lord was waiting.
 He kept going, because his brothers and sisters were waiting.
 He kept going forward to the end of his life.
 Today, like him, may we be able to say: Forward!
 Let’s keep moving forward!

 Mighty and Merciful God, who has called your people to proclaim and teach the Gospel to all the nations so that your word may reach the ends of the earth, we give you praise for your missionary Saint Junípero Serra, the apostle of California.
 As he served your Church and loved the native peoples of this land to the end of his life, may we follow his example, always going forward and never turning back.
 With all your missionary saints, may we walk the way of holiness and embrace the call to discipleship.
 We ask this through Jesus Christ, who is the Way, the Truth, and the Life forever.
 Amen.

 Excerpted from Saint Junipero Serra’s Camino: A Pilgrimage Guide to the California Missions, by Stephen J. Binz.

 Stephen J. Binz is an award-winning author and Catholic biblical scholar, holding graduate degrees from the Pontifical Gregorian University and the Pontifical Biblical Institute in Rome, with additional studies at Hebrew University in Jerusalem.
-He has written over forty books in biblical theology, commentary, and spirituality.
-He lives with his wife Pamela in Baton Rouge, Louisiana.
 You may see his speaking topics and publications at Bridge-B.com.